I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 Stress at home can take many forms.
-Whether it's parental expectations pushing teenagers too far, or parental addiction, parental neglect from one or both parents, abuse, or worse, teenagers today are dealing with very troubled times.
-Many parents are divorced; some have come out as feeling as though they belong to the LGBTQ spectrum in one respect or another; or others have snapped as a result of learning that their teenager or child has come out.
+Whether it's parental expectations pushing teenagers too far, parental addiction, parental neglect from one or both parents, abuse, or worse, teenagers today are dealing with very troubled times.
+Many parents are divorced, some have come out as feeling as though they belong to the LGBTQ spectrum in one respect or another, and others have snapped as a result of learning that their teenager or child has come out.

 This is not to say that being a teenager is a completely miserable experience; far from it.
 We as adults, however, need to make more of an attempt to get past whatever walls and distractions the teens are throwing up in an effort to avoid dealing with whatever they have going on and strive for understanding rather than simply dismissing the issues as being non-issues, simply because they don't have a context they can connect to from their own youth.

 This is their youth, not a rehashing of yours.
 The teens may look like you, but they have their own lives, and they are very complicated ones at times.